 General Submission Guidelines

 We're especially interested in writing that crosses boundaries in genre or geography, and voices that aren't often heard in mainstream publications.
 The best way to see what we mean by this is to order a copy of our latest issue.
 All of our submissions go through a rigorous editorial board process.
 We consider ourselves a “teaching journal,” in that one of our main goals is to give LSSU English and creative writing students editing and publishing opportunities prior to graduation.
+Every year, student interns read alongside faculty editors as part of the full editorial board.
 Visual art is only considered from residents of Michigan or Ontario in order to provide an outlet where area artists may publish their work.

-We only accept submissions via this online form during our official reading period.
+We only accept submissions via Submittable during our official reading period.
 Submissions emailed, mailed, or sent outside of our reading period will not be read.
 Please follow the guidelines for each genre.
 Please note that we do not accept multiple submissions during our reading periods.
 For writers who have been previously published in Border Crossing, please wait one year after publication before submitting again.
+Also please note that the editors may make minor copyedits to your work upon acceptance.

 Important note: Please do not include your name, address, and phone number on your submission file, as our editorial board reads submissions blind.
 Only include that information on your cover letter, pasted into the cover letter area, along with an email address you regularly check, and a brief biography of about fifty words.
 We do accept simultaneous submissions; however, please return to the submission manager and withdraw your piece immediately if it is accepted elsewhere.
-For poems, please send us a note indicating which part of your submission was accepted elsewhere.
-We can be reached at firstname.lastname@example.org.
+For poems, please add a note to your submission in Submittable indicating which part of your submission was accepted elsewhere.

 Submit 3-5 poems in one file.
 Do not submit poems separately.
 Please do not include your name or any identifying information on the work itself, as our editorial board reads submissions blind.